-JK Rowling said in 2007 she had always thought of Dumbledore as gay The researchers point to Harry’s character making concerted efforts to “understand them and appreciate their difficulties,” which chimes with what Ms Rowling has said about the books herself, while also admitting that she had always thought of Dumbledore as gay.
+The researchers point to Harry’s character making concerted efforts to “understand them and appreciate their difficulties,” which chimes with what Ms Rowling has said about the books herself, while also admitting that she had always thought of Dumbledore as gay.

 Ms Rowling has previously said: “I wanted Harry to leave our world and find exactly the same problems in the wizarding world.
 So you have the intent to oppose a hierarchy, you have bigotry, and this notion of purity, which is this great fallacy, but it crops up all over the world”.

 The greatest magic of Harry Potter: Reducing prejudice, published in the Journal of Applied Social Psychology, found that across several studies conducted, the children and young people who read and discussed sections of the books that dealt directly with prejudice showed “improved attitudes” towards immigrants or gay people if they identified emotionally with Harry’s character.